songzhuoran/songzhuoran.github.io/aboutme.md

 ## Professional Service

-* Program Co-Chair for RTCSA 2026
+* Program Chair for RTCSA 2026
-* Workshop Co-Chair for APPT 2026
+* Workshop Chair for APPT 2026
 * TPC member for MICRO 2026
 * TPC member for ISCA 2026
 * TPC member for ICCAD 2026